 Nobody could have guessed that we would still be talking about the coronavirus and the stress it has produced in our society.
+Let’s see some steps to cope with the pandemic stress.
 What we thought was going to be temporary and would quickly disappear has come to stay, taking over 200,000 lives so far, and this number is expected to increase with winter’s arrival.

 Stress itself is not a bad thing.
 The American Psychological Association compares it to the tension of a violin string.
 If there is little tension, the sound will come out weak and out of tune, if there is too much tension, it will be strident, or the string will break.
-They also mention that, “Stress can be the kiss of death or the spice of life.
-It is really a matter of how to handle it.”
+They also mention, “Stress can be the kiss of death or the spice of life.
+It is a matter of how to handle it.”

 Acute stress is the positive stress we experience.
 It is the short-term stress that disappears quickly.
 The best-known reaction to acute stress is the “fight or flight” reaction that arises when you perceive a threat.
 In these situations, your reaction allows your brain to secrete hormones (for example, cortisol and adrenaline) that allow the pulse and breathing to increase, the muscles to tense, and the brain to consume more oxygen and increase its activity.

 But, the problem is when stress lasts a long time and becomes chronic stress.
 Any kind of stress that continues over the weeks or months is chronic.
 The dangerous aspect of this whole process is that the body gets used to it and does not realize the toxic stress it is experiencing.
 The body produces a higher level of stress hormones and does not have enough time to recover from it.
 These hormones build up in the blood and cause serious health problems.

 Chronic stress affects the digestive system causing stomach pain, since it takes more time for the stomach to empty after eating, and it can also lead to gastritis and even ulcers.
 It affects the person’s weight, sometimes leading to obesity because the level of appetite increases.